 Mr Richardson leads the surgical intestinal failure service alongside Mr King, and has a special interest in surgery for inflammatory bowel disease.
 He was part of the team responsible for the successful application to NHS England for Southampton to become a national service for intestinal failure surgery.
 Contact Mr Richardson' secretary on 023 8120 4636.Read full profile

 Liz Buse, clinical nurse specialist in intestinal failure

 Liz is based predominantly on the intestinal failure unit.
 She works with the surgeons, gastroenterologists, nutrition team and ward nurses.
 Liz acts as an advocate for patients and their families, providing support and guidance in many aspects of managing intestinal failure, and coordinating the highly individualised and multi-disciplinary care required.
 She also provides education and training for the staff within the intestinal failure unit and acts as a resource for colleagues.

 Zillah Leach, clinical nurse specialist in nutrition support

-Zillah has significant training and experience in enteral nutrition (feeding via a tube into the gut) and parenteral nutrition (feeding via a tube into the vein).
+Zillah has extensive training and experience in enteral nutrition (feeding via a tube into the gut) and parenteral nutrition (feeding via a tube into the vein).
 Working closely with the rest of the team, her role involves reviewing patients receiving intravenous feeding.
-Zillah also coordinates the process for patients requiring intravenous feeding at home, liaising with the home care companies that provide equipment and feed and starting training for the patient.

 Catherine Sibley, clinical nurse specialist in enteral nutrition